WillPiledriver/chatclicks/README.md

 All you need is the channel ID of the broadcaster to get this to work.

-I strongly recommend using asyncio or some other asynchronous method for your program.
+You must use asyncio for your program.

 The following is the most basic example:
 ```python